Student Research Opportunities

 Summer Employment Program

 The Algoma University Summer Employment Program is designed to provide on-campus full-time employment to eligible Algoma University students through the Financial Aid Office.
-Students can earn $12/hour for up to 35 hours/week during the break between full-time studies (May-August).

 “Working for Dr. Brandon Schamp as a plant community ecology research assistant has been one of the most valuable parts of my time at Algoma University.
 While aided by NSERC USRA grants and OSAP work study, I was given many great opportunities to help me see what a career in biological research can look like.
 I have learned many great skills, such as; writing scientific papers, conducting statistical analyses, and carrying out experiments in a field setting.
 I can confidently say that I feel prepared for any post-graduate schooling that comes my way. ”